 Been There, Worked There

 I’ve worked out in gyms (or fitness centers)and I’ve done personal training in gyms, so I can honestly say that I believe gyms suck (for most people).
+Of course, that’s just my opinion.
+If you are getting One on One Personal Training at a gym and having a great time, then more power to you!
 Here are six reasons why and why I recommend a personal training studio and/or boot camp program over gyms.

 1. Too Crowded – if you’ve ever gone to a gym at peak times (early morning, noon, and after work), you’ve probably had to wait in line to use your favorite machine or piece of cardio equipment.
 I’ve actually had someone come up to me in the middle of a set asking me to hurry up because they needed to use the machine I was using.
 And, there’s nothing worse that needing to use a piece of equipment only to find someone sitting on that piece of equipment either chit chatting with a friend or, worse, talking on their cell phone.
 And the worst time of the year… January – March!
 Why, all of those people with New Year’s resolutions to get healthy.
 The good news (or bad news) is… 50 percent will disappear by June and another 40 percent will give up by next December… until the next bumper crop of exercisers emerges!